alemicheli/pyndex/README.md

 ## Main features
 Here are the main features of pyndex:

+1) Reconstruction of Russell U.S. indexes to great accuracy
+2) Point in time control of index constituents
+3) Calendar for Index reconstruction for each year from 1989

 ## Where to get it
 The source code is currently hosted in the following GitHub repository folder: